A Similan liveaboard trip is the ultimate way to enjoy the best diving in the Similan Islands.

-Thailand Dive and Sail have vast experience when it comes to choosing the right liveaboard to meet your requirements, contact us if you would like our experience to work for you.
+Thailand Dive and Sail have vast experience when it comes to choosing the right liveaboard to meet your requirements, ask our experts if you would like our experience to work for you.

 A Similan liveaboard provides the perfect classroom and environment for learning to dive.
 On a boat for 4 days and 4 nights and surrounded by like-minded and experienced divers, you will be immersed in the diving world.
 This makes it easy and enjoyable to learn and progress.